Knowledge Hub

 • Pillar 3: Public disclosure of capital and risk information for transparency and market discipline.

-Smaller firms use detailed rules to calculate Pillar 1 capital requirements, while larger firms use complex risk models within regulatory guidelines to work out how much capital they need to hold.
-These models must be approved by the PRA, fully documented and regularly checked.
+Smaller firms use detailed rules to calculate their Pillar 1 capital requirements.
+In comparison, larger firms utilise complex risk models within the regulatory guidelines outlined in the PRA Rulebook to determine the amount of capital they need to hold.
+The PRA must approve these models, which must be fully documented and regularly checked.

 PRA risk management requirements